MicrosoftDocs/fabric-docs/docs/real-time-analytics/notebooks.md

 ## Create a notebook from a KQL database

-When you create a notebook as a related item in a KQL database, the notebook is prepopulated with connection information.
+When you create a notebook as a related item in a KQL database, the notebook is given the same name as the KQL database and is prepopulated with connection information.

 1. Browse to your KQL database.
 1. Select **New related item** > **Notebook**.